periph/website/site/content/project/tools.md

 [periph.io/x/cmd](https://github.com/periph/cmd/tree/main/)
 contains executables usable as-is.

-The `periph` project doesn't release binaries at the moment, you are expected to build from sources.
+You are expected to build them from sources.

 ## Prerequisite

 First, make sure to have [Go installed](https://golang.org/dl/).
-If you don't mind using an old Go version, you can use `sudo apt install golang`. `periph` tries to stay compatible with Go 1.5.3.
+If you don't mind using an old Go version, you can use `sudo apt install golang`. `periph` tries to stay compatible with Go 1.13.15.

 ## Installation